HarvestAPI/apify-linkedin-profile-posts/README.md

 Other params (optionally):

 - `maxPosts` - Maximum number of posts to scrape per each search query.
 This overrides `scrapePages` pagination.
 If you set this to 0, it will scrape all posts.
-- `scrapePages` - Number of pages to scrape, if `maxPosts` is not set.
-Each page is 20 posts.
-Posts sorted by date.
+- `includeQuotePosts` - Toggle to filter out quote posts (shared posts with comments).
+By default, all posts are scraped.
-- `page` - Page number to start scraping from.
-Default is 1.
+- `includeReposts` - Toggle to filter out reposts (shared posts without comments).
+By default, all posts are scraped.

 **If you want to search post by text queries or more advanced filters, you can use our Post Search scraper [Linkedin Post Search Scraper](https://apify.com/harvestapi/linkedin-post-search).**